darpa-sail-on/sail-on-client/README.md

     ```
       tinker sail_on_client/protocol/ond_protocol.py -i ParInterface -p config/local_gae_nd_rd_precomputed.json
     ```

+## Running algorithms with Local Interface

+Self evaluation requires local interface along with ground truth for the tests.
+Add `gt_dir` in `sail_on_client/protocol/configuration.json` to the folder containing ground truth for the tests.
+Additionally set `gt_config` in `sail_on_client/protocol/configuration.json` to point to domain specific json file.
+Refer to `tests/data/OND/activity_recognition/activity_recognition.json` for an example of `gt_config`.

+Note: The instructions assume that the configuration required for running the algorithms has been created as shown in the previous section

+#### Running Graph Autoencoder with KL divergence Using Pre-Computed Features Without Red Light
+1. Go to the sail on client repository
+    ```
+      cd sail-on-client
+    ```
+2. Run the client
+    ```
+      tinker sail_on_client/protocol/ond_protocol.py -i LocalInterface -p config/local_gae_kl_nd_precomputed.json
+    ```

 ## Interpreting Results for Algorithms
 The results for the algorithm are stored in in `<results_directory>/<protocol_name>/image_classification`,